- Our Facebook group: International Experience Canada (IEC): Working Holiday, YP, International Co-op

 Eastern Canada

-The region is home to Montreal, Quebec City (in Quebec), Ottawa and Toronto (in Ontario) and also includes Atlantic Canada (New Brunswick, Prince Edward Island, Nova Scotia, Newfoundland and Labrador).
-This part of Canada offers the easiest access to Niagara Falls and American cities like New York, Chicago, Boston or even Miami (which is, admittedly, way, way South!)
+The region is home to Montreal and Quebec City (in Quebec), Ottawa and Toronto (in Ontario), and also includes Atlantic Canada (New Brunswick, Prince Edward Island, Nova Scotia, Newfoundland and Labrador).
+This part of Canada offers the easiest access to Niagara Falls and American cities like New York, Chicago, Boston or even Miami.

 Western Canada

-The two biggest cities are Vancouver and Calgary.
+The biggest cities are Vancouver, Calgary and Victoria.
 This part of Canada attracts winter sports enthusiasts, hikers and beach bums who want to enjoy summer by the seaside.
-Winter is milder in Vancouver than in Ontario or Quebec, so those who dread months of snow and slush can migrate to the West Coast, where rain is more common than blizzards.
+Winter is milder in Vancouver than in Ontario or Quebec, so those who dread months of snow and slush should consider the West Coast, where rain is more common than blizzards.
 For many travellers eager to explore the US, Vancouver can be the starting point of a road trip along the Pacific Coast through Seattle, San Francisco and Los Angeles with stops in the desert and national parks.
 Both British Columbia and Alberta are popular tourist destinations for Canadians.

 Northern Canada

-The true north strong and free is scary and fascinating.
-Every year, more and more WHV holders venture into this vast, remote and sparsely populated part of the country for a short trip or a longer stay.
+The true north strong and free is both scary and fascinating.
+Though it’s rare, some brave working holiday makers venture into this vast, remote and sparsely populated part of the country for a short trip or a longer stay.
 Expect extreme temperatures, breathtaking scenery, northern lights and winter activities.
-Yukon, Nunavut, the Northwest Territories or Northern Quebec are perfect places for adventurous souls looking for a unique experience.
+The Yukon, Nunavut and the Northwest Territories are perfect places for adventurous souls looking for a unique experience.

 The Prairies

-Many WHV holders cross the prairies by train, bus or car, but few stay long enough to appreciate them.
-If you decide to give them a try, you’ll be able to take a break from the backpacker scene!
+Many travellers cross the prairies by train, bus or car, but few stay long enough to appreciate them.
+If you decide to give Manitoba or Saskatchewan a try, you’ll be able to take a break from the backpacker scene!

-However, WHV holders may want to look for a place where they can find their niche and have a better chance to beat the competition.
-WHV holders from Europe, Asia and the South Pacific tend to favour Toronto, while French speakers often head to Quebec or Montreal.
-Of course, large cities probably offer more opportunities, but don’t forget that many job seekers in your age group and with a similar background are also looking for their first work experience in Canada.
+For Working Holiday permit holders, who aren’t tied to a specific job, it pays to consider places where they can find their niche and have a better chance to beat the competition.
+For example, if you can speak French, you may have better luck finding a job in Quebec City or Montreal.
+Of course, large cities probably offer more opportunities, but don’t forget that many job seekers in your age group and with a similar background are also competing for their first work experience in Canada.

-Big, dynamic, quiet, by the ocean or close to the mountains, full of cultural activities, in the backcountry—you must know the kind of city or town you’re looking for.
-And if you don’t, maybe this is the perfect time to explore Canada to find your paradise.
+Bustling, dynamic, quiet, by the ocean, close to the mountains, full of cultural activities, in the backcountry—whatever you prefer, you probably know the kind of city or town you’re looking for.
+And if you don’t, maybe this is the perfect time to explore Canada to find the perfect place to settle.

 How to choose the best time to travel to Canada

-Quick reminder: WHV holders must arrive within 12 months of receiving the Port of Entry (POE) Letter of Introduction.
-The deadline for entering the country is also written on your letter.
+IEC permit holders must arrive within 12 months of receiving their Port of Entry (POE) Letter of Introduction.
+The deadline for entering the country is also written on the letter.
+Young Professionals and International Co-op permit holders must also ensure they enter the country before their contract start date.

 Which season is best?